anicolaspp/spark-workshop/Second Part.md

 - Interactions are given in terms of `types`.
 - Logic errors are (usually) translated into `types` errors.

-# A note on Scala Syntax
+# A Note on Scala Syntax

 In we can take some shortcuts to make our programs simpler.
 Syntactically, Scala has some interesting options.